 Between homemade, restaurant, and store-bought, these are the best black bean burgers I’ve ever tried.
-With great reviews from taste testers around the world, I’m confident you’ll be satisfied with this bean burger recipe!
+With great reviews from taste testers around the world, I’m confident you’ll be satisfied with this bean burger recipe.
+They’re big, thick, hearty, and flavorful.
 The trick is to partially dry out the black beans so the burgers do not taste mushy.
 Grill or bake the black bean burgers and enjoy on a bun, plain, or on a salad.
-They’re big, thick, and hearty and even meat eaters LOVE these.

-Earlier in the summer, with family vacation in mind, I made a batch of what I believe to be the best black bean burgers ever.
+A few weeks ago I made a batch of what I believe to be the best black bean burgers ever.
 Or at least the best black bean burgers I’ve ever had.
-The goal was to have a delicious homemade black bean option for the nights we grill burgers and hot dogs.
-My assistant was visiting and we couldn’t believe their hearty texture, incredible flavor, and overall ease of preparation.
+These were a massive hit with the family.
+We couldn’t believe the hearty texture, incredible flavor, and overall ease of preparation.
 I was expecting good, but not this good.

 These Black Bean Burgers Are: